-Pittsburgh synagogue massacre suspect enters not guilty plea
+Amid Pittsburgh funerals, synagogue suspect pleads not guilty

 He spoke little, other than to say he understood the charges against him and that some of them could result in the death penalty, then entered a plea of not guilty.
 He also requested a jury trial.

-Bowers was injured during a shootout with police during the massacre at the Tree of Life synagogue in Pittsburgh’s Squirrel Hill neighborhood in what is believed to be the worst anti-Semitic attack in recent U.S. history.
-He appeared in court on Monday shackled to a wheelchair.
+Bowers was injured in a shootout with police during the massacre at the Tree of Life synagogue in Pittsburgh’s Squirrel Hill neighborhood in what is believed to be the worst anti-Semitic attack in recent U.S. history.
+He appeared in court on Monday shackled to a wheelchair, but walked steadily on Thursday.

 Late on an overcast Thursday morning, mourners trickled into the Ralph Schugar Chapel for the funeral of Sylvan Simon, 86, and his wife, Bernice, 84, who had been married for nearly 62 years.
 He was a retired accountant, she a retired nurse.